-For distributed generation greater than 250 kW, Halton Hills Hydro may require remote monitoring of the distributed generation site.
+For distributed energy resources greater than 250 kW, Halton Hills Hydro may require remote monitoring of the distributed energy resource site.
 Elements that may require remote monitoring access provided to Halton Hills Hydro are:

 - Connection status;

 - Isolating Device status (open/ closed);

 - Real and Reactive Power output (kW and KVAR);

 - Voltage (line-to-line & line-to-neutral) and neutral voltage at the point of generator connection;

 - Current (amps) for each phase and neutral;

 - Frequency;

 - Alarms.